NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 - lifetimes allowing me to model not just what my data is, but when

-I'm never happier than modelling my data with Rust's rich type system, however, cruel external forces keep asking me to actually get some work done. runtime is a scary world of threads, async databases, and, worst of all: USERS.
+I'm never happier than modelling my data with Rust's rich type system, however, cruel external forces keep asking me to actually get some work done.
+Runtime is a scary world of threads, async databases, and, worst of all: USERS.

 ## _RUST IS GOOD_

 Nearly every feature that I wished for over the course of career so far as a senior web developer, Rust has.
 And now that I exclusively write Rust, every day I find that the language seems to have predicted the features I need before I knew I need them!